 If you wish to donate an item, please be sure to log it on the Show-N-Tell sheet and give the item to Barbara Means for delivery to the appropriate organization.

 The guild also collects pill bottles and cosmetic bags for the DHOA hospitals, scraps for dog beds and bulk fabric for Re:loom.

-The guild’s annual Community Service event will be June 2016.
+The guild’s annual Community Service event will be at the August 2018 meeting.

 For questions on guild charitable efforts, please contact Korri Iracondo.